radix-io-archived/mdcs/README.md

  * The type of data read when getting the value of a counter ("value type")

-For example in the MDCS_COUNTER_STAT_DOUBLE counter, the item type is `double`, while the data type and the value type are of type mdcs_counter_stat_double_t, the definition of which is found in `mdcs/mdcs-counters.h`.
+For example in the MDCS_COUNTER_STAT_DOUBLE counter, the item type is `double`, while the data type and the value type are of type `mdcs_counter_stat_double_t`, the definition of which is found in `mdcs/mdcs-counters.h`.

-Let's define a new counter type called "range tracker", which will keept track of the difference between the minimum and the maximum values that have been pushed to it.
+Let's define a new counter type called "range tracker", which will keep track of the difference between the minimum and the maximum values that have been pushed to it.
 The item, data, and value types of this counter will be as follows:
- * The item type will be int32_t
+ * The item type will be `int32_t`
- * The data type will be a structure with the min and max as int32_t
+ * The data type will be a structure with the min and max as `int32_t`
- * The value type will be an uint32_t (the value is necessarily positive and should be able to represent the difference between a very large int32_t and a very small one)
+ * The value type will be an `uint32_t` (the value is necessarily positive and should be able to represent the difference between a very large `int32_t` and a very small one)

 We define our types as follows in `range-tracker.h`: